 Duncan Helm.
 Focuses on how practitioners carry out analysis in child care family assessments.
-Theories of judgement are applied to help understand the processes though which practitioners make sense of information in assessments.
+Theories of judgement are applied to help understand the processes through which practitioners make sense of information in assessments.
 In particular the presentation focuses on the nature of judgements made under pressures of time and conditions of uncertainty.

 This learning resource provides the learner with the necessary skills and knowledge to critically examine – from point of assessment to actual service delivery – how the needs of minority ethnic carers and service users are currently being met.
 It therefore aims to ensure that the need to achieve equality of opportunity and access lies at the heart of individual and collective practice.